 - Program the IP address using PortVision DX or the web interface.
 Refer to Chapter 3.
-Configuring the Network Information on Page 23 for configuring the network information. - If using the rotary switches to set the IP address, then you are ready to attach devices using Chapter 4.
-Connecting Devices on Page 27.
+Configuring the Network Information on Page 39 for configuring the network information. - If using the rotary switches to set the IP address, then you are ready to attach devices using Chapter 4.
+Connecting Devices on Page 43.

-If the LEDs do not meet the above conditions, you can refer to the IOLM LEDs table on Page 220 in the Troubleshooting and Technical Support chapter.
+If the LEDs do not meet the above conditions, you can refer to IOLM 8-EIP LEDs on Page 244 in the Troubleshooting and Technical Support chapter for more information.